Isaagunik94/HSE_project-/README.md

-# HSE_project: Применение методов NLP для анализа 5-летней истории отзывов о Queen’s Hospital (Промежуточный проект)
+# Application of NLP Methods for the Analysis of a 5-Year History of Reviews on Queen’s Hospital (Interim Project)

-Задачи проекта:
+Project Objectives:

-Собрать отзывы с сайта I Want Great Care (о Queen’s Hospital, Romford, UK).
+Collect reviews from the I Want Great Care website (about Queen’s Hospital, Romford, UK).

-Очистить и предобработать данные.
+Clean and preprocess the data.

-Провести анализ тональности отзывов.
+Conduct sentiment analysis of the reviews.

-Определить ключевые слова и эмоционально окрашенные прилагательные, а также вычислить их абсолютную и относительную частотность.
+Identify key words and emotional adjectives, as well as calculate their absolute and relative frequency.

-Выделить биграммы, содержащие эмоционально окрашенные прилагательные для дальнейшего анализа.
+Extract bigrams containing emotionally charged adjectives for further analysis.